wisent-ai/wisent-guard/README.md

 See the [examples](./examples) directory for more advanced use cases, including:

-- Monitoring specific model layers
-- Customizing similarity thresholds
-- Creating domain-specific guardrails
+- `basic_usage.py`: Simple example of harmful content detection
+- `custom_categories.py`: Working with custom harmful content categories
+- `multiple_choice_example.py`: Using the multiple-choice approach for hallucination detection
+- `mps_patch_example.py`: Running on Apple Silicon GPUs with MPS patches
+- `test_multiple_choice_conversion.py`: Testing the multiple-choice format conversion
-- Integrating with different model architectures
+- `benchmark_generalization.py`: Benchmarking performance across different inputs

 ## How It Works

 Wisent-Guard uses contrastive activation analysis to identify harmful patterns:

+1. **Multiple-Choice Conversion**: Phrase pairs are converted to a consistent format with A/B answers
-1. **Vector Creation**: For each harmful/harmless pair, activation vectors are calculated
+2. **Vector Creation**: For each harmful/harmless pair, activation vectors are collected from specific token positions (A/B)
-2. **Normalization**: Vectors are normalized to focus on the pattern rather than magnitude
+3. **Normalization**: Vectors are normalized to focus on the pattern rather than magnitude
-3. **Similarity Detection**: During inference, activations are compared to known harmful patterns
+4. **Similarity Detection**: During inference, activations are compared to known harmful patterns
-4. **Blocking**: Responses that exceed similarity thresholds are blocked
+5. **Blocking**: Responses that exceed similarity thresholds are blocked

+The multiple-choice approach ensures that activations are collected from the same token positions (A/B) across different examples, greatly improving the consistency and reliability of the detection.

 ## Contributing